Graduate School Curricular Guidelines CG

 - An email may be sent to OIA International Partnerships (Elizabeth Angerman.6) to request that they conduct a Risk Assessment.
 As a part of the Risk Assessment, OIA will complete a Visual Compliance Restricted Party (VCRP) screening of the proposed international partner.
 OIA will then request a Restricted Party and Research Compliance Sign-off for ICGDA from the Office of Research Integrity and Compliance.
 This agreement can be initiated by completing the following Qualtrics Survey.

-- Draft the ICGDA document, using the templates provided on the Graduate School’s website.
-The ICGDA template includes text that has been approved by the Graduate School and reviewed by the Office of Legal Affairs.
-The ICGDA should not include detailed information about the proposed curriculum, as that will be included in a separate document following signing of the ICGDA.
+- The ICGDA template includes text that has been approved by the Graduate School and reviewed by the Office of Legal Affairs.
 The types of ICGDAs are:

 - Combined bachelor’s/master’s degrees (i.e., 3+2 programs)